Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: RESULTS

 Fig.~\ref{Fig: abundaces} compares the mass-weighted average abundance pattern of our ejecta with the solar $r$-process residuals~\citep{Prantzos:2019bpv}.
 The abundances are normalized by fixing the cumulative fraction of elements in the range $170 \leq A \leq 200$ to match the solar values.
 The agreement is remarkable across the second ($A \sim 130$) and third ($A \sim 195$) $r$-process peaks, as well as in the rare-earth region ($A \sim 160$) and the actinides ($A \gtrsim 230$), indicating that the AIC ejecta from a strongly magnetized progenitor can reproduce the heavy-element solar abundance pattern with high fidelity, while they strongly underproduce the first peak ($A \sim 80$) elements.
 We note that the abundances shown here are extracted at $t \simeq 30$~days; the abundance pattern will continue to be shaped by the decay of longer-lived isotopes beyond this time.

 Fig.~\ref{Fig: mass_Z} shows the total mass in each element as a function of atomic number $Z$, integrated over all angular profiles at the end of the simulation ($t \simeq 30$~days).
 The four most abundant elements by mass are Xe ($Z = 54$), He ($Z = 2$), Pt ($Z = 78$), and Te ($Z = 52$), which together account for more than $50\%$ of the total ejecta mass.
-The prominence of He reflects the large amount of $\alpha$-particles released during the reassembly of heavy nuclei from nuclear statistical equilibrium, while the concentration of mass around Xe and Te (second $r$-process peak) and Pt (third peak) is characteristic of a robust $r$-process with a broad range of neutron-rich conditions.
-The lanthanide mass fraction is $X_{\rm lan} \approx 6\%$ at $30$~days, and remains roughly constant during the relevant period of interest up to $t\sim 25$~days, indicating that the emitted light will be strongly reprocessed by their high bound-bound opacity, as we show in the next section.
+The prominence of He reflects the $\alpha$-rich freeze-out from NSE in the high-$Y_e$ ejecta component, where $\alpha$ particles are not fully assembled into heavier nuclei.
+Fig.~\ref{Fig: mass_fraction_selected} shows the time evolution of grouped mass fractions: the $\alpha$ and iron-group components are set during the NSE freeze-out within $\sim 1$~s, lanthanides/actinides are assembled within the first $\sim 1$~s, while the $r$-process peak elements are built on longer timescales.
+The average $Y_e$ rises from $\sim 0.24$ to $\sim 0.42$ over $\sim 10$~s due to $\beta$-decays along the $r$-process path.
+The concentration of mass around Xe and Te (second $r$-process peak) and Pt (third peak) is characteristic of a robust $r$-process with a broad range of neutron-rich conditions.
+The lanthanide mass fraction is $X_{\rm lan} \approx 8\%$ at $30$~days, and remains roughly constant during the relevant period of interest up to $t\sim 25$~days, indicating that the emitted light will be strongly reprocessed by their high bound-bound opacity, as we show in the next section.